Brand Name pms-Valproic Acid Common Name valproic acid

 What form(s) does this medication come in?

-Each oblong, orange, soft gelatin capsule, identified "pms 250" in black, contains valproic acid 250 mg.
+Each oblong, orange, soft gelatin capsule, identified "pms 250" in black, contains 250 mg of valproic acid.
 Nonmedicinal ingredients: corn oil, FD&C Yellow No. 5, FD&C Yellow No. 6, gelatin, glycerin, and titanium dioxide.

-Each oblong, yellow, soft gelatin, enteric-coated capsule contains valproic acid 500 mg.
+Each oblong, yellow, soft gelatin, enteric-coated capsule contains 500 mg of valproic acid.
 Nonmedicinal ingredients: FD&C Blue No. 1, gelatin, glycerin, purified water, and titanium dioxide; enteric coating: acetone, cellulose acetate phthalate, D&C Yellow No. 10 Aluminum Lake, diethyl phthalate, ethanol, FD&C Yellow No. 6 Aluminum Lake, hydroxypropyl cellulose, methanol, methylene chloride, and titanium dioxide.

-Each 5 mL of reddish-pink, cherry-flavoured syrup contains the equivalent of valproic acid 250 mg, as the sodium salt.
+Each 5 mL of reddish-pink, cherry-flavoured syrup contains the equivalent of 250 mg of valproic acid, as the sodium salt.
 Nonmedicinal ingredients: artificial cherry flavour, artificial wild cherry flavour, dextrose, dibasic potassium phosphate, FD&C Red No. 2, glycerine, hydrochloric acid, sucrose, methylparaben, propylene glycol, purified water, and sodium benzoate.